 It’s not an option that works for everyone, because these credit cards charge fairly hefty interest rates.
 But if you simply use credit as “plastic money” and pay off your balances, the mundane purchases in your life can pay for some very nice trips.
 The next step is to decide whether an airline card or a bank card works best for you.
 Evaluate your geographic location and your travel habits as you make the decision.

 9. Flying Within Europe Actually Saves Money

 Twenty years ago, no one would recommend intra-European flights for budget-conscious travelers.
 Today, depending upon your itinerary, it might be cheaper to fly between major cities than to take the well-established rail system.
 Remember that the time you save is also money in the bank, because it enhances the value of your trip.
 Just don’t take this advice to the extreme: There is also value in seeing the countryside.

 Car keys as tools for saving on airfares?
 Since airfares are based in large part on competition along similar routes, the economics of air travel dictate charging different fares for different cities.
 It is almost always worth the effort to check airports within a 100-mile radius of your home airport.
 Some budget travelers check within 200 miles.

 In case of you are interested in any other general tips for cheap flights and our own suggestion how to start to get the best result on the cheapest airfares.
+You can also use Google Flights searching tool to spot the lowest priced deals.
 We post plenty of opportunities to save in the air. but there are still some easy steps to save great money when on the ground.
 Check our latest post about airlines offering free hotel during layover!